-As everyone’s legs turn from limp noodles to tree trunks, conversation often turns to feet.
-Few who start a thru-hike have ever depended on their feet so drastically and consequently underestimate the importance of choosing the best footwear to keep their feet healthy and performing.
+As everyone’s legs turn from limp noodles to tree trunks, the conversation often turns to feet.
+Few who start a thru-hike have ever depended on their feet so drastically and consequently, underestimate the importance of choosing the best footwear to keep their feet healthy and performing.

 If you’re thinking about doing something crazy like walking from Mexico to Canada, here are some tips on choosing the right footwear for your needs.